swe-students-fall2025/1-specification-hello/README.md

 ## User Requirements

-- As a student, I want to plan my weekly meals within a fixed budget so that I can save money.

 - As a busy worker, I want quick 15-minute recipe suggestions so that I can cook after work without stress.

 - As a health-conscious user, I want to see nutritional information for each meal so that I can track my protein intake.

-- As a family parent, I want to manage a shared shopping list so that all family members know what to buy.

 - As a user, I want reminders when food is about to expire so that I can avoid waste.